-This chapter describes the possibilities and possible thresholds for implementation of the research and innovation priorities in this part-roadmap.
+(This chapter describes the possibilities and possible thresholds for implementation of the research and innovation priorities in this part-roadmap.
+Max.1.5 pages)

 7. Part-roadmap summary and exploitation of standardisation potentials

 The main target should be to establish the security requirements as standards.
 This will ensure a high acceptance by manufactures, operators and the national safety authorities.